 So in my case I will add additional constraints :

 I don’t want endlessly deep folder nesting.
 I limit nesting to max two folder overview levels and one level with files.
-Thus max three folder levels.
+Thus max three folder levels and usually only two.
+Example shown below.

 I don’t want folders including only one or two files.